BrandonJChan/Brandon_Portfolio/README.md

 On this page, I've laid out for you my favorite data science and analytics projects.
 I had a lot of fun working on these projects and I hope you have fun browsing through them.
 Through these projects, you'll learn a lot about me as I shamelessly expose my taste in music and unhealthy obsession with basketball.

 If you like what you see, tell me about it!
-I'm easy to reach.
 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">
 <i class="fa fa-envelope-square fa-fw">